Alfresco/alfresco-js-api/src/api-legacy/content-rest-api/docs/SharedlinksApi.md

 Create a shared link to a file

-Create shared link to specfied file identified by **nodeId** in request body.
+Create shared link to specified file identified by **nodeId** in request body.

 ### Example
 ```javascript